singnet/dev-portal/tutorials/publish/index.md

 # Hero section
 title: How to Publish a SingularityNET Service
-description: Getting your service to the SingularityNET Marketplace
+description: Getting your service deployed on to the SingularityNET platform

 # extralink box
 extralink: